Netcracker/KubeMarine/documentation/Maintenance.md

 #### kubernetes Parameter

-The procedure exports all available Kubernetes resources from the cluster to yaml files.
+The procedure can export any available Kubernetes resources from the cluster to yaml files.
 There are two types of resources - namespaced and non-namespaced.
-If you need to restrict resources for export, you can specify which ones you need.
+If you need to export resources, you can specify which ones you need.
+By default, **no** resources from **all** namespaces are exported.

 **Note**: If the specified resource is missing, it is skipped without an error.